vu-luong/react-bootstrap-chat-ui/README.md

 # React Bootstrap Chat UI

-A collection of UI components to build a chat application
+A collection of responsive UI components to build a chat application

 <img src="./example/example.png">